JConquers/VR_Project_1/README.md

 - **Further improvements:** More hyperparameter tuning and deeper architectures.
 We can also try to further train the models on images where there is a full body view of the person and not just the face.

 ---

----

-## Conclusion
-This part of the project demonstrates the effectiveness of **CNNs for binary classification** in a face mask detection scenario.
-By tuning hyperparameters and optimizing model architecture, we achieved a high accuracy of **96.33%**, outperforming traditional ML classifiers.

 ### PART C